oplS16projects/FP1/README.md

-This function creates the design in the second image.
+This function creates the design in the first image.
 I had it take in my first group of colors and for the spiral function the parameters is 1 for the change in x, 1 for the starting size of the pen, 60 for the change in degree which makes it into a hexagon, and 36 for the numbers of lines drawn.

 ```racket